-We have three videos that are a great starting point.
-They explain some of the risks associated with dementia, and how we can all help to make our communites as safe as possible.
+Our videos are a great starting point.
+They explain some of the risks associated with dementia, and how we can all help to make our communities as safe as possible.

 The Finding Your Way PSA talks about the importance of having a safety plan in place for those at risk of going missing.